itchyny/lightline.vim/README.md

-Now, let us go back to the tutorial (with the patched font for vim-powerline).
+Now, let us get back to the tutorial (with the patched font for vim-powerline).
 You look into a help file to find the marks annoying.
 ![lightline.vim - tutorial](https://raw.github.com/wiki/itchyny/lightline.vim/image/tutorial/6.png)
 Help files are read-only and no-modifiable?
 We know that!